plone/Products.PloneHotfix20210518/Products/PloneHotfix20210518/README.txt

 The fixes included here will be incorporated into subsequent releases of Plone, so Plone 5.2.5 and greater should not require this hotfix.

+Zope
+====

+Zope is also affected.
+New versions for Zope and other packages are available.
+Upgrading to those is the recommended way.

+If you cannot upgrade yet, you can try the Plone hotfix.
+It has not been tested on Zope only, but we try not to let the Plone-specific code get in the way, so it should be okay.

+These vulnerabilities mentioned above are relevant for Zope:

+- Remote Code Execution via traversal in expressions via aliases.
+  Fixes released in Zope 4.6 and 5.2.
+- Remote Code Execution via traversal in expressions (no aliases).
+  Fixes released in Zope 4.6.1 and 5.2.1.
+- Various information disclosures.
+  Fixes released in Products.PluggableAuthService 2.6.0, Products.GenericSetup 2.1.1, and Zope 4.5.5.
+- Reflected XSS in various spots.
+  Fixes released in Products.CMFCore 2.5.1 and Products.PluggableAuthService 2.6.2.

 Installation